-The old gold mining gorge is a popular weekend spot for kiwi families in summer, and a must-visit attraction for backpackers throughout the year!
-With turquoise river rushing through the gorge, a huge amount of caves, swing bridges, bike tracks, tunnels and historical relics, it is not surprise that the Karangaheke Gorge is one of the most popular spots in the area.
+The old gold mining gorge is a popular weekend spot for kiwi families in summer and a must-visit attraction for backpackers throughout the year!
+With turquoise river rushing through the gorge, a huge amount of caves, swing bridges, bike tracks, tunnels and historical relics, it is not surprising that the Karangaheke Gorge is one of the most popular spots in the area.

 Location: State Highway 2, Karangaheke

 3. The Pinnacles Trail (Kauaeranga Kauri Trail)